 - 1. Implementation plans: The implementation plans for both deliverables need to be customised to the context of the primary schools participating in the Programme, with particular reference to the geographical location of the schools. - 2.
 Alignment of plans: In addition to the above, the service provider needs to indicate how the implementation plans will be aligned to the annual plans of the relevant directorates in the provincial department. - 3.
 Advocacy needs to be factored in: Meetings will have to be held both at the school and also district/circuit office level.
 The role of the departmental officials (specifically, subject advisors) should be clearly indicated in the implementation plan. - 4.
 Subject head and lead teacher development and support: This needs to be spelt out.
 What roles will they play within and between schools? - 5.
-Project timeline: The project timeline needs to clearly indicate the sequencing of activities from the onboarding of teachers, through implementation, to the exit at the end of 2026. - 6.
-Teacher Professional Development Support Project: Each element of the respective language and mathematics component_needs to be clearly explicated and quantified.
-Evidence of the efficacy of whatever modalities are proposed needs to be provided and should include references to research and/or external evaluations of projects in which they have been utilised. - 7.
-Formal training: The proposal needs to clearly indicate a model of training and ongoing support for the language and mathematics components.
+Project timeline: The project timeline needs to clearly indicate the sequencing of activities from the onboarding of teachers, through implementation, to the exit at the end of 2026. - Teacher Professional Development Support Project: Each element of the respective EFAL and mathematics programmes\needs to be clearly explicated and quantified.
+Evidence of the efficacy of whatever modalities are proposed needs to be provided and should include references to research and/or external evaluations of projects in which they have been utilised.

+- 7. Formal training: The proposal needs to clearly indicate a model of training and ongoing support for the language and mathematics components.
 It is envisaged that given the location of the schools, a cluster-based model will be utilised. - 8.
 Classroom support: what forms of support will be provided (be it coaching, coteaching and the like)?
 How often will it be provided (i.e. what is the proposed dosage)? - 9.
-Use and application of ICTs: What type and level of online materials could be considered for HL, EFAL and mathematics provision, for enabling access to teacher and learner materials and appropriate applications, and for parents and caregivers? - 10.
-School and cluster-based subject forums/PLCs: How these will be utilised by the service provider in support of programme objectives needs to be clearly explicated in the proposal.

-- 11. Inter- and intra-phase linkages: The proposal needs to indicate how the intra-phase like between Grade R and (specifically) Grade 1 and the rest of the Foundation Phase will be fostered, bearing in mind that a separate service provider will be responsible for supporting Grade R. Similarly, how will the inter-phase link between Grade 3 and Grade 4 (which may also be supported by a separate service provider) be addressed?
+Use and application of ICTs: What type and level of online materials could be considered for EFAL and mathematics provision, for enabling access to teacher and learner materials and appropriate applications, and for parents and caregivers? - School and cluster-based subject forums/PLCs: How these will be utilised by the service provider in support of programme objectives needs to be clearly explicated in the proposal. - 11.
+Inter- and intra-phase linkages: The proposal needs to indicate how the link between the Foundation and Intermediate Phases (specifically, but not exclusively, between Grades 3 and 4) will be fostered, bearing in mind that a separate service provider may be responsible for supporting the Foundation Phase.
 Please note, at a broader level, the issue of the Internal Alignment of the work of service providers is discussed further below (page 17). - 12.
 Differentiated support: It is anticipated that the developmental needs of teachers will vary considerably across the schools.
 The proposal needs to indicate what strategies will be adopted to 1) identify these needs and 2) address them.
 The service provider needs to illustrate how ICT will be used to enhance the differentiated support on offer. - 13.
 Examples of training materials need to be included as Appendices or online links provided.
-The service provider will be required to print and distribute all the trainer, teacher and classroom materials. - 14.
-SACE-endorsed or university-certified courses are to be used.
+The service provider will be required to print and distribute all the trainer, teacher and classroom materials. - SACE-endorsed or university-certified courses are to be used.
 The proposal needs to be accompanied by course outlines and proof of SACE CPTD and/or university registration. - 15.
 Data collection capacity: It needs to be stressed that the intervention programme needs to be evidence based and that the implementing service provider will be required to rigorously collect monitoring and evaluation data using tools and instruments which may need to be adjusted as required or co-created with the JET Data Unit.